mathiasbynens/punycode.js/docs/README.md

 ### <a id="punycodeucs2encodecodepoints"></a>`punycode.ucs2.encode(codePoints)`
 <a href="#punycodeucs2encodecodepoints">#</a> [&#x24C8;](https://github.com/bestiejs/punycode.js/blob/master/punycode.js#L138 "View in source") [&#x24C9;][1]

-Creates a string based on an array of decimal code points.
+Creates a string based on an array of numeric code points.

 #### Arguments
-1. `codePoints` *(Array)*: The array of decimal code points.
+1. `codePoints` *(Array)*: The array of numeric code points.

 #### Returns
 *(String)*: The new Unicode string *(UCS-2)*.